Electing or Revoking Hospice Care (FAQ)

 How do I qualify for hospice care?

 The patient must sign an election to receive hospice care, in which the patient says he or she is no longer seeking curative treatment and instead seeks care for comfort.
-Under appropriate circumstances a legally appointed guardian or health care decision maker can alert hospice care if the patient is physically or mentally incapacitated.
+Under appropriate circumstances, a legally appointed guardian or health care decision maker can elect hospice care if the patient is incapacitated.

 Payment for hospice care can be made in many ways.
-The patient and family should discuss this with the hospice before electing hospice care.
-About two-thirds of New Jersey hospice patients receive hospice care through Medicare Part A. A NJ hospice attorney can help you with questions you may have.
+About two-thirds of New Jersey hospice patients receive hospice care through Medicare Part A. Hospice may also be covered by Medicaid, private insurance, or private pay.
+A NJ hospice attorney can help you understand coverage options.

 The importance of discussing death.
 I know it’s a tough subject.

 One of the purposes of hospice care is to prepare the patient and family for the patient’s death.
-But another purpose of hospice care is to comfort the patient as he or she is dying.
-Hospice staff is skilled at balancing those goals.
-Hospice staffers – especially the social worker, nurse, personal care attendant and spiritual counselor — will gently evaluate the patient’s readiness to cope with the prognosis and adjust their plan of care accordingly.
+Another is to provide comfort and dignity at the end of life.
+Hospice staff are skilled at balancing those goals.

 If I elect hospice, will I die soon?